M.A. in Public History

 For more than thirty years Duquesne's Public History Program has introduced graduate students to the theories and practices of the field.
 Our M.A. program, which has nearly 400 alumni,

-With the hiring of new public history faculty and the implementation of a new curriculum in 2015, an expanded choice of internships, as well as new research and networking opportunities for students, now is an excellent time to consider Duquesne for your graduate education in Public History.
+With the hiring of new public history faculty and the implementation of a new curriculum, an expanded choice of internships, as well as new research and networking opportunities for students, now is an excellent time to consider Duquesne for your graduate education in Public History.